sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 ## Interrupts
 Interrupts cause the CPU to pause current execution and transfer control to an **Interrupt Service Routine (ISR)**.
 Hardware/software can both send interrupts to the CPU.
 Hardware sending interrupts is an asynchronous event.
 Software sending interrupts is a synchronous event.

 An interrupt is a signal from a device that an event has occured.
+When an interrupt occurs, the CPU first pushes all the register values of the interrupted process to the stack, handles the interrupt, and then pops the values back off the stack.
+This allows the processor to resume execution of the interrupted process. $iretq$ is the instruction that causes the processor to return to interrupted process.

 ### Interrupt controllers
 Device responsible for reporting an interrupt to the CPU.
 CPU might have to figure out exactly which device caused the interrupt, this is usually done by asking all the devices that could have produced the interrupt if that actually produced it.